bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 825 m (2707 ft)

-Mount Audubon has little to offer in the way of scenery, but Dinah and I hoped the short hike up in the thin air wouldn't tax us while we tried to acclimatize to the high elevation.
+Mount Audubon has little to offer in the way of scenery, but Dinah and I hoped a short hike up in the thin air wouldn't tax us while we tried to acclimatize to the high elevation.
 We arrived in Colorado two days earlier after driving down from Calgary, Alberta.

 We followed the obvious trail to the summit.
-Everything seemed fine until a few dozen metres before the summit where we both developed slight headaches, the onset of altitude sickness (after the hike, they became the worst headaches we ever experienced).
+Everything seemed fine until a few dozen metres before the summit when we both developed slight headaches, the onset of altitude sickness (after the hike, they became the worst headaches we ever experienced).

 Mount Audubon rises above Brainard Lake